 You can select several points by drawing a lasso around the points, or by holding Shift while clicking on points to add them to your selection.
-You can use the Contour Editor to scale and rotate a selection of multiple points by enabling the Show Contour Editor Control option in the Tool Properties view.
+You can use the Contour Editor to scale and rotate a selection of multiple points by enabling the R Show Contour Editor Control option in the Tool Properties view.

-• To move a point or a selection of multiple points, click and drag it.
+- 4. Do one of the following: - To move a point or a selection of multiple points, click and drag it.